skoundin/CarND-LaneLines-P1/writeup_template.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+I see below shortcomings on the project.
+1. As the lanes start turning, the left and right lanes sometimes looks like they are converging.
+   The extrapolated lines tend to converge.

-Another shortcoming could be ...
+2. Another shortcoming is on the challenge video.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to to see how extrapolation of lines could be made more efficient.

-Another potential improvement could be to ...
+Another potential improvement could be to explore on the challenge video.
+Currently the extrapolation of lines doesnot work for challenge video.